rotbau/tkg-service-poc/README.md

 You will the supervisor cluster context as well as any vSphere namespaces the account you logged in with has access to

    ![alt text](/assets/vsphere-login.png)

+### Namespaces and Contexts

+In the screenshot from the former section you will see a number of contexts listed.

+- 10.0.103.20 - This is the supervisor cluster context.
+You can view system namespaces, cluster API objects, controllers and pods.
+You cannot create/delete or change most objects in the supervisor cluster context.
+- app01, demo-app-01, infra-app - You can change your context into any of the namespaces you have access to and create TKG clusters or deploy vSphere Pods (NSX-T required for vSphere Pods)

+Change context to vSphere namespace

+`kubectl config use-context demo-app-01`

+### Important kubectl commands to explore Namespace

+View Tanzu Kubernetes Grid Clusters
+`kubectl get tkc`

+View Tanzu Kubernetes Release versions available for use `kubectl get tkr`

+View VM Classes avaialbe in selected vSphere namespace `kubectl get vmclassbinding`

+View All VM Classes defined
+`kubectl get vmclass`

+View Storageclass available
+`kubectl get sc`

+View Cluster API Objects
+`kubectl get ms`
+`kubectl get md`
+`kubectl get ma`
+`kubectl get vm`

 - Set TKG mangement cluster
     `tkg set mc tkg-mgmt` will set the mc context for the TKG cli.
 Any further TKG commands you run will be executed by the selected TKG management cluster.